atifshafi/colorGame/README.md

-This is a color game.
+This is a educational app, aimed to teach the concept of RGB and how they constitute colors.